developersCradle/springboot-microservices/README.md

 - [![Lombok](https://img.shields.io/badge/Lombok-green?style=for-the-badge)](https://docs.spring.io/spring-framework/reference/web/webflux.html).
     - ✅**Lombok**✅ For reducing boilerplate code.

-- We are making `application.yml` for this microservices.
+- We are making `application.yml` for these microservices.
     - If this microservice would ran in different environment, it would pick up appropriate configurations.

 - Domain classes represents classes inside business logic.

 - DTO classes represents REST API and are modeled using `countriesnow.space` API nesting structure.
 Meaning package names is from API paths and DTO class names tries to represent the given thing.
-I chose not make DTO classes as reusable as possible, every DTO is unique.
-[ReadMore](https://www.baeldung.com/java-dto-pattern#common-mistakes).
+I chose not to make DTO classes as reusable as possible, every DTO is unique.
+[Read More](https://www.baeldung.com/java-dto-pattern#common-mistakes).

 > We also want to avoid trying to use a single class for many scenarios.

 - I have decided to use **ResponseEntity** in **Controller** class.
-[ReadMore](https://www.baeldung.com/spring-response-entity).
+[Read More](https://www.baeldung.com/spring-response-entity).

 > While **ResponseEntity** is very powerful, we shouldn’t overuse it.
-In simple cases, there are other options that satisfy our needs and they result in much cleaner code.
+In simple cases, there are other options that satisfy our needs, and they result in much cleaner code.

 - We are making tests!
     - **Unit Tests**: